lukasvelek/dms/PROGRAMMING_GUIDE.md

 # DMS (Document Management System) - Programming guide
+## Creating UI
+### About
+UI in DMS is concipated of several parts.
+It starts with a module.
+Module is a big UI part that containes presenters.
+Currently there are two modules _AnonymModule_ and _UserModule_.

+_AnonymModule_ is a definition of presenters that are allowed to be seen only to non-logged-in users - anonymous users.

+_UserModule_ is a definition of presenters that are allowed to be seen only by logged-in users.

+Every module consists of presenters.
+These presenters are essential categories of UI.

+E.g. _UserModule_ has presenters such as _Documents_, _Groups_, _HomePage_, _Metadata_, _Processes_, ...

+Every presenter than contains actions.
+These actions can be show, do, perform or whatever.
+In native DMS there are two types of actions:
+- show
+- perform

+Show type displays something to the user.
+Perform type performs a certain action - create, update, delete, start, ...

+All these parts can be clearly seen in the URL link:
+_`ModuleName:PresenterName:actionName`_.
+This is the common page link.

+### Adding a new module
+UI modules are located in _dms/app/modules/_ directory.
+Each module has its own directory.
+In that directory the module class is located.
+This class must implement the `IModule` interface.

+E.g. when creating a module for a custom project named _CustomProject_ would have a directory _dms/app/modules/CustomProject/_.
+In this directory a PHP file with class named _CustomProject.php_ would be.
+There would also be another directory named _presenters_ that contains all presenters for the module.

+### Adding a new presenter
+After creating a module, presenters have to be defined.
+Every presenter must extend the `APresenter` abstract class that contains definitions of necessary methods.

+In the presenter there are then defined actions.
+These actions are then called.

+E.g. The _CustomProject_ module would have a presenter named _HomePage_.
+After defining all the necessities, an action named `showDashboard()` would be created.

+This action is then going to be called in the application through link _CustomProject:HomePage:showDashboard_.

+Passing parameters to the action is easy and done solely by calling either _$_GET[]_ to get values from the link or _$_POST[]_ to get data from a form.

 ## Creating services
 ### About
 Services are scripts that when called perform a defined action.
 Services shouldn't be run from backend but rather from frontend based on user interaction.